 1824: The Whiskers' 1983 booklet reports that Isaac Mills serves as a juror for the Court of Oyer and Terminer (criminal court) in 1824.
 According to Harringer's 1984 book, this jury service occurred in April of 1824.

-1824: According to Isaac Mills' memorial on findagrave.com his son Michael Mills was born in 1824.
-Michael Mills is buried in the Pisgah Cemetery in Jefferson County, Pennsylvania where his tombstone indicates he was born in 1824 and died in 1891.
+1824: Michael Mills is buried in the Pisgah Cemetery in Jefferson County, Pennsylvania where his tombstone indicates he was born in 1824 and died in 1891.
 His obituary in the January 1, 1892 issue of the Kansas newspaper the "Osawatomie Graphic" includes the statement, "Mr. Mills was born in Westmoreland county, Jan.
 18, 1824..."
 A website reports that this individual is the son of Isaac and Mary Mills.

-1828: According to Isaac Mills' memorial on findagrave.com his daughter Sarah Ann (Mills) Reed was born in 1828.
+1828: According to her death certificate, Isaac Mills' daughter Sarah Ann (Mills) Reed was born on April 6, 1828.
 Sarah A. Reed is buried in the Greenwood Cemetery in Cass County, Iowa where her tombstone indicates she was born in 1828 and died in 1922.

 Circa 1828: The Whiskers' 1983 booklet reports that a son was born to Isaac Mills in Westmoreland County, Pennsylvania circa 1828.
 I suspect this may be a reference to Isaac's son John Mills.